Application Process

 • Cause for application especially if related to deficiencies or variances required (i.e. building code, ADA, NFPA regulations, etc.).

-8. all structural drawings shall be stamped by an engineer licensed in the State of Louisiana.
+7. All structural drawings shall be stamped by an engineer licensed in the State of Louisiana.

 Additional support materials should include further documents to augment that required above, such as photographscatalogue cut-sheets, or material samples.

 All aspects of work indicating any electrical or mechanical changes should be noted, including but not limited to internal venting and exhaust systems.
-Furthermore, all exterior lighting detailssignage specifications, and/or security provisions, such as cameras, should be delineated.
+Furthermore, all exterior lighting detailssignage specifications, hardware, and/or security provisions, such as cameras, should be delineated.

 Structural drawings shall indicate all aspects of foundation work including, but not limited to, any removal of existing foundations and installation of new piers, piles, footings, grade beams and slabs.
 Any disturbance of subsoil conditions for the above installations or removals should be shown on the structural drawings.
 Structural drawings shall also indicate any necessary mitigation techniques to insure structural and aesthetic integrity of any adjacent properties.
 Furthermore, any interior structural modifications to any building should be submitted for review, in an effort to mitigate damage to surrounding properties.
-Furthermore, to insure the safety of the general public, final structural designs must be sealed by the appropriate agent, confirming that the proposed methods have been reviewed by a registered professional.
+Furthermore, to ensure the safety of the general public, final structural designs must be sealed by the appropriate agent, confirming that the proposed methods have been reviewed by a registered professional.

 Submissions for Change of Use Hearings